avnerh1/godot-docs/tutorials/platform/android/android_in_app_purchases.rst

 To get all purchases, call ``queryPurchases``.
 Unlike most of the other functions, ``queryPurchases`` is a synchronous operation and returns a :ref:`Dictionary <class_Dictionary>` with a status code and either an array of purchases or an error message.
+Only active subscriptions and non-consumed one-time purchases are returned.

 Full example: